 Rachel Dunford -

-Likes: photography, live performances, swimming, cooking, warm weather and living in the countryside
+Likes: Photography and Film, live performances, swimming, cooking, warm weather and living in the countryside

-Dislikes: rude people, spicy food, missing out on things and the wind (as in the weather!)
+Dislikes: rude people, spicy food and missing out on things

 "When I am interested in a topic or project I become very passionate about it and strive to achieve the best outcome for it.
 What keeps me motivated is friends, family and working in the arts."